 Frequently Asked Questions

-Prolonged sitting with limited movement during flights can slow blood flow in the legs, increasing the risk of clot formation.
+Frequent air travel can be a risk factor for DVT because prolonged sitting with limited movement during flights can slow blood flow in the legs, increasing the risk of clot formation.

 Yes, any blood clot, including DVT, can be serious as it carries the risk of traveling to the lungs and causing a pulmonary embolism (PE), which can be life-threatening.